-Best Roald Dahl books of all time: 10 must-read children's books
+The best Roald Dahl books of all time, ranked

 Entertain the kids (and yourself) with these brilliant Roald Dahl books.

-Roald Dahl is one of the best-selling children’s authors of all time having sold approximately 250 million books worldwide - which makes our job of rounding up the top ten pretty darn difficult.
+Roald Dahl is one of the best-selling children’s authors of all time having sold approximately 250 million books worldwide - which makes our job of rounding up the top ten of the best Roald Dahl books pretty darn difficult.

 However, we’ve decided to rise to the occasion because, thanks to a certain pandemic, we need all the entertainment we can get at the moment.

 In the list below, you’ll find the classics we all know and love combined with a couple of more obscure options that will hopefully give you something new to read.

 So, whether you’re just here for nostalgia’s sake, or are actually looking for books to read (or revisit) as a family - all, of course, with the charming illustrations by Quentin Blake